tournepivoine/shinpokered-fr/README.md

   - Fixed a graphical bug on the naming screen that apears on cheapo flash carts
   - Original flashing move animations from Red-JP and Green are tethered to the (unused) _JPFLASHING makefile tag
   - The enemy trainer's HUD is now updated after it uses a healing item
+  - Added optimizations to how OAM data is prepared so that overworld sprites wobble less

 - Item Fixes